pratikthakkar92/burger-builder-app/README.md

 # Burger Builder
-A simple Burger Builder built using the React Framework
+A simple Burger Builder built using the React & Redux Framework

 ### Prerequisites